The Ocean can never be underestimated and even the most experienced of surfers can be intimidated by its power.

 Like anything, if you want to improve your surfing you will need to put in the time and surf as much as possible.
 You’ll quickly gain confidence and have more fun, and if you effectively follow these guidelines for surfing safety, you won’t have any problems.

-Also remember, that as you are learning it’s more important to surf as many waves as possible, than surfing the perfect wave.
+Also remember, that as you are learning to surf it’s more important to surf as many waves as possible, than surfing the perfect wave.
 It’s all about quantity over quality.

 11. Food and alcohol

 This is a pretty common sense one – it’s not a great idea to go surfing soon after eating and a definite no if you’ve been drinking alcohol!

 12. Rips (Learn how they work)

 Getting caught in a rip is something that make most learner surfers or swimmers who lack confidence panic.
 It is however, important to realise that rips are very common and you need to act calmly and you will be ok.

 A rip current will take you away from the beach and pretty quickly too.
 The knee jerk reaction of a lot of people is to swim/paddle directly against the current to try and swim back to the beach which is futile.
 You’ll get tired, you’ll panic and that’s when things can go wrong.